precision medicine genetic testing

 Agile project management techniques have been successfully applied in drug discovery at larger organizations like Roche, where cross-functional development teams continually refine compound libraries and testing protocols in short, iterative cycles.
 According to a McKinsey interview with Roche, this approach has helped streamline progression from lead identification to preclinical validation by enabling faster feedback loops and more efficient allocation of resources.

-The same principles hold strong potential for smaller biotech companies.
-By breaking down large, complex research objectives into manageable sprints—each with clearly defined targets and frequent opportunities for recalibration—biotechs of any size can bolster both innovation speed and overall R&D effectiveness.
+The same principles apply directly to smaller biotech companies.
+By breaking down large research objectives into manageable sprints with clearly defined targets and regular recalibration points, biotechs of any size can improve research efficiency and reduce the risk of committing resources to low-yield pathways.

 Lean Startup methodology complements agile practices by emphasizing rapid experimentation, validated learning, and incremental development.
 In a biotech context, this means designing lean experiments—often with minimal upfront investment—to test critical assumptions early and pivot when necessary.
 Benefits include: